Invention Background

 After my initial recovery from surgery in 2004, I became consumed with depression and anger.
 But I reached a point where I realised to cope mentally, I had to just accept my situation and deal with it.
 Whatever the pain or inconvenience, I would just plow through.
 With as much gratitude for what I still had left in life (a lot) as I could muster.

-Thanks for taking the time to learn more about TreadStrap and I hope if it's not the right solution for you that you please remember that you never know where you will find better solutions, so never stop searching.
+Thanks for taking the time to learn more about TreadStrap and I hope even if it's not the right solution for you that you please remember that you never know where you will find better solutions, so never stop searching.

 CUSTOMER FEEDBACK